dshadoff/PC_Engine_RP2040_Projects/PCFXMouse/Assembly.md

 4. Ensure that the empty row of pins (which we will use for the right-angle pin headers) is not so close to the PC-FX; we would not want them to be shorted by the slightly-visible metal faceplate when inserted.
 5. Solder the pins in place
-6. Use the wire to carefully extract the connectr assembly.\
+6. Use the wire to carefully extract the connector assembly.\
 ![Top View](../img/FXPins_in_connector.jpg)
 7. For the right-angle pin header, use angle clippers to remove some of the height of the pins so that they don't emerge through the other side of the board when inserted.
 The board should be 1.6mm thick; roughly 1.2mm-1.5mm of pin should be sufficient.